 - sort out your lunch so you don’t need to cook on the day.
 Either get it ready with no cooking time the night before (salad & tuna?) or know when you need to start cooking.
 If you know it takes 30 minutes to cook something and you’re going on a run at lunchtime, have it cooked before you go so you only need to warm it when you get in.
 The last thing you need to happen is to get in, be in a rush and have to start cooking food – you might leave eating for ages which is no good for your body.

-- check the weather so you know what running clothes to wear – and leave them out, even your socks, hat and sports bra
+- check the weather so you know what running clothes to wear – and leave it all out

 - know what route you’re taking and let someone know the plan (for your safety) and ensure tracking is turned on (more on security in my tips for staying safe blog)